owncloud-archive/documentation/developer_manual/app/publishing.rst

 .. note:: **Developer trust**: The developer(s) is/are known in community; he/she has/have been active for a while, have met others at events and/or worked with others in various areas.
 .. note:: **security audits**: in practice this means that at least some of the code of this developer has been audited; either through another app by the same developer or with an earlier version of the app.
 And that the attitude of the developer towards these audits has been positive.

-App store:
+ownCloud Marketplace:

-* visible in app store by default
+* visible in ownCloud Marketplace by default
 * sorted above experimental apps
 * search results sorted by ratings
 * developer can directly push new versions to the store